By Britt Harter, Ted Kowalsky, Kathryn Rock

 Climate change is positioned to reshape the 21st century.
 Accordingly, climate risk, as a substantial threat to financial market stability and long-term value, has become increasingly important over the past two decades.

 In parallel, climate-related damage has been accelerating, as climate-driven weather events become more frequent and have material financial impacts on firms, markets, and investors.
-Munich Re, the German global insurer, found that natural disasters caused some $280 billion in damages globally in 2021 alone.
-About $120 billion involved assets covered by insurance—an increase from $82 billion and $57 billion in 2020 and 2019, respectively.
+Munich Re, the German global insurer, found that natural disasters caused some $280 billion in damages2 globally in 2021 alone.
+About $120 billion involved assets3 covered by insurance—an increase from $82 billion and $57 billion in 2020 and 2019, respectively.

 In concurrence with the view that more comprehensive and standardized climate data is valuable to overall financial stability, the United States Securities and Exchange Commission (SEC) proposed disclosure rules that would require enhanced disclosures of climate risk information from registered entities.
 This represents the culmination of a decade’s worth of analysis since the SEC first promulgated voluntary climate disclosure guidance in 2010.
 The proposed rule passed by a 3 to 1 vote on March 21, 2022, and has now entered the period for public comment.
 In terms of timeline, the SEC is optimistic that the disclosure rules will be adopted with an effective date of December 2022.

 The proposed rules apply to “domestic and foreign registrant” firms.
 The timelines for disclosure are phased based on size of the registrant—larger companies could have to disclose as early as 2024 (with data from FY 2023), while smaller companies would have until 2026 (with data from FY 2025) and would be exempt from certain categories of disclosures, such as Scope 3 greenhouse gas (GHG) emissions.

 The disclosure rules would require companies to report climate-related information designed to increase transparency about how they are addressing climate risks: